bezzad/ErrorControlSystem/README.md

 add this module.
 Then, at the beginning of the instructions before any other user codes, enter the following command to invoke and run the module.

-This is initialize codes of the module by `C# language`:
+This is initialize codes of the module in `C# language` windows applications:

 ```C#